pingcap/docs/tools/manually-handle-sharding-ddl-locks.md

 #### unlock-ddl-lock

-Actively ask the `DM-master` to unlock the specified DDL lock, for example, ask the owner to execute the DDL; ask other DM-workers that are not the owner to execute or skip the DDL; remove the lock information on the `DM-master`.
+Actively ask `DM-master` to unlock the specified DDL lock, for example, ask the owner to execute the DDL; ask other DM-workers that are not the owner to execute or skip the DDL; remove the lock information on `DM-master`.

 ##### Command usage